katattakd/KatContainer/README.md

 # KatContainer
-A simple bash script that allows you to create and manage Alpine-linux based OCI containers.
+A Bash script that allows you to create and manage Alpine-linux based OCI containers.

 ### Hardware/software support
-This script only works on Linux, and will likely not be ported to other operating systems.
+This script only works on Linux, and will likely require modifications to work on other operating systems.
 If you are running this on a different architecuture, you will have to set the script's DEFAULT_ARCH configuration option to your desired architecture.

 #### Supported architectures
 - x86_64 (recommended)